Connector configuration instructions provided in this guide apply both to Salesforce and Salesforce Sandbox.

 Configuring the Salesforce Connectoredit

 Configuring the Salesforce connector is the first step prior to connecting the Salesforce service to Workplace Search, and requires that you create an OAuth App from the Salesforce platform.
-To get started, first log in to Salesforce and access your administrative dashboard.
+To get started, first log in to Salesforce (or Salesforce Sandbox) and access your administrative dashboard.

 The procedures for Salesforce’s Classic UI and Lightning UI are very similar but the entry points are different.